Yohkoh Solar Observatory

 satellite, a cooperative mission of Japan, the USA, and the UK.

-in X-ray radiation continuously for more than nine years.
+in X-ray radiation continuously for ten years.

 In the pages within this site you will find links to a variety